Agsgt1/AngelTaT/README.md

 <img align="right" height="100" src="http://img.todepond.com/IMG/Habitat@0.25x.png">

-# Habitat
+# AngelTaT

-Habitat is a bunch of jumpyscript helpers that I use in my projects.
+AngelTaT is a bunch of jumpyscript helpers that I **dont** use in my projects.

 ## How to use it